Kinematics of Stellar Streams from Globular Clusters Depend on Black Hole Retention and Star Mass: A Selection Effect for Dark Matter Inference: Introduction

-Relevant selection effects may also arise from these dynamics.
-In particular, $\sigma$ in streams may depend on star mass $m$, as it does inside GCs \citep[typically anticorrelating with $m$ locally, but not globally;][]{HeggieHut2003}.
-There are at least two competing reasons to expect this.
-Since GCs are mass-segregated, the lowest-$m$ stars tend to orbit the most energetically with the furthest apocenters, easing escape.
-So low-$m$ stars escape earliest, on average, and model streams exhibit slight $m$ gradients, especially close to dissolution of the highly mass-segregated core \citep{Webb2022}.
-It is thus tempting to imagine that the higher energy of low-$m$ stars, when stacked with the energy applied by the final ejection kick, would cause $\sigma$ in the stream to anticorrelate with $m$.
-But the notion of a single discrete kick only applies to strong encounters, while most ejecta (from relaxation and tides) barely drift across the tidal boundary, regardless of $m$.
-This leaves little prospect of a significant $m$--$\sigma$ anticorrelation in the stream. $\sigma$ may instead \textit{correlate} with $m$, as the highest-$m$ stars, having mass-segregated deepest into the core, would be ejected the most often by the strong encounters there.
+Selection effects may also arise from these dynamics.
+In particular, $\sigma$ in streams may depend on star mass $m$, as in GCs.
+While the \cite{Spitzer1969} instability prevents full energy equipartition \citep{Trenti2013, Bianchini2016}, many observed GCs exhibit modest $m$--$\sigma$ anticorrelations, with $\sigma\propto m^{-\eta}$ and $\eta\approx0.1$--$0.4$ \citep{BaumgardtCatalog2020,Watkins2022,Ziliotto2025}.
+In concert with mass segregation, near ubiquitous in observed GCs \citep{Dacosta1982, Goldsbury2013, BaumgardtCatalog2020, Weatherford2020}, this means a GC's lowest-$m$ stars tend to orbit the most energetically with the furthest apocenters, easing escape.
+So low-$m$ stars escape earliest and model streams exhibit slight $m$ gradients, especially close to dissolution of the highly mass-segregated core \citep{Webb2022}.
+It is thus tempting to imagine a star's final ejection kick, when stacked with its $m$-dependent orbital energy, would cause $\sigma$ in the stream to anticorrelate with $m$.
+But the notion of a single discrete kick only applies to strong encounters; most ejecta (from relaxation and tides) barely drift across the tidal boundary, regardless of $m$, leaving little prospect of an $m$--$\sigma$ anticorrelation in the stream. $\sigma$ may instead \textit{correlate} with $m$, as the highest-$m$ stars, having sunk deepest into the core, would be ejected the most often by the strong encounters there.
 As we shall show later, this possibility turns out to be correct.

 Stream observations are often highly magnitude-limited, so any dependence of $\sigma$ on $m$, and thereby luminosity, may bias the observationally inferred $\sigma$---and any DM inference based on it.
 This would be especially relevant to the distant, low-eccentricity streams furthest from the Galactic center---the very streams best suited to probing the MW's own DM halo \cite[][]{Sandford2017}---and to extragalactic streams, essential to probing DM halos more broadly \citep{Pearson2019}.
 This motivates investigation of any potential $m$ dependence in the kinematics of streams from dense star clusters.
 To do so we simulate GCs and their streams with all relevant collisional dynamics, stellar evolution, and a realistic stellar mass function and stream velocity distribution.